gregb84/jellio-plus/README.md

-jellyseerr autoadd on if no content
+jellyseerr autoadd on if no content. added support for strm files will show url from strm file in stremio so not going though jellyfin server.

 ### Installation: